aditi-6/smart-study-planner/README.md

 1. Clone or download the repository
 2. Navigate to the project folder
-3. Go inside the src directory:
+3. Go inside the src directory: cd src
 4. Run the main file:
+   python main.py
+> Use Python 3.8 or higher.
+The first run will create `data.json` in the `src` folder.

 ## Project Structure